 The Kevin Dare Foundation is a non-profit, 501 (c)(3) organization based in State College, PA.
 The Foundation was formed in 2002 after the tragic death of Penn State Pole-Vaulter & National Champion Kevin Dare at the Big Ten Men’s Track & Field Championships in Minnesota.
 Our mission is to assist high school student athletes, who have suffered a debilitating injury or illness, achieve their dream of earning a college degree.
 We serve as a resource for these students and the families and communities that support them, offering guidance and support as they navigate their new medical situation.

 We also provide financial assistance through our Life…Back on Track Scholarship Program, which awards funds to selected recipients to be used at the College or University of their choice.

 The Life…Back On Track scholarship program provides the necessary funds for selected student athletes to attend the college or university of their choice.
 Kevin’s life exemplified integrity, inspiration and indomitable spirit.
-With that, we are inspired to help injured and ill athletes who exhibit the courage, strength and fortitude to rise above their own personal challenges in determination to achieve their dreams!
+In Kevin’s honor, the Kevin Dare Foundation is committed to helping challenged athletes refocus their life and supporting them as they accomplish their academic goals throughout college.